ruanpelissoli/CodingChallenge.Prosigliere/README.md

 6. It is also possible to make http calls from BloggingPlatform.API.http file inside the project BloggingPlatform.API

 TODOs if I had more time:
-Add Users
+- Add Users
-Authentication
+- Authentication
-Authorization
+- Authorization
-Auditable Entities
+- Auditable Entities
-Configure CORS
+- Configure CORS
-Add message queue with mass transit and rabbitmq Integration tests
+- Add message queue with mass transit and rabbitmq
+- Integration tests
-CI/CD files
+- CI/CD files

+If you have any questions, let me know.